burlachenkok/exploring-python3/python3-note.md

 ## Profiling Python Process with Tools Available in Operating Systems: Windows OS

-From the perspective of Operating System (OS) the Python Process is just a program operating in user space.
-In modern OS the processes cannot issue direct requests to BIOS and all communication with OS happens via System Calls.
-So even though your program is not built from some source code:
+From the perspective of the Operating System (OS), the Python Process is just a program operating in user space.
+In modern OS, the processes cannot issue direct requests to BIOS, and all communication with OS happens via System Calls.
+So, even though your program is not built from some source code:
 * You are using a precompiled/prebuilt version of the Python interpreter
 * You are using a precompiled/prebuilt version of dynamic libraries distributed with packages
-* You have also the source code of your Python program that is interpreted by the interpreter on the fly.
+* You also have the source code of your Python program that is interpreted by the interpreter on the fly.

 ### SysInternals Suite from Mark Rusinovich et al

-To get a general picture of the executed Python process with your scripts - one way is to observe it from system call characteristics.
+To get a general picture of the executed Python process with your scripts, one way is to observe it from system call characteristics.
 To take hands-on experience and also analyze overheads from Python, for example, you can use the following code snippet:

 ```python
 #!/usr/bin/env python3